akumar94/cezanne-salon/benchmark.md

 *Results for The Card Players, Fruit Bowl, Glass and Apples, and The Forest to be added in subsequent sessions.*

-### A Note on CycleGAN

-Jun-Yan Zhu's CycleGAN (2017) produces Cezanne-style outputs that are visibly more convincing than anything Flux.1 generated across these five runs.
-The reason is structural, not a matter of prompt quality.
-CycleGAN trains a dedicated transformation network directly on real Cezanne paintings as the target domain.
-It learns what makes a Cezanne a Cezanne from the actual pixels of his work.
-Flux absorbs those same paintings diluted across billions of training images, with no targeted attention to his specific visual language.

-This distinction matters for the benchmark.
-Flux is not being asked to transform an image into a Cezanne.
-It is being asked to generate one from a text description alone, relying entirely on whatever compressed representation of his work survived the training process.
-CycleGAN is a scalpel.
-Flux is a sledgehammer.
-The fact that Flux still struggles with Early period figurative work eight years after CycleGAN solved a related problem is itself a finding worth noting.

----

 ## Methodology Notes